CBArgento/FSWD-Library/README.md

 # FSWD-Library
-This is a library with videos, notes, and examples for Full Stack Web Dev Library
+This is a library with videos, notes, and examples for Full Stack Web Dev Library.